trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 Update `docs/src/systems/rigid_body.md` to document:

+- the active normal-only rigid-contact behavior on `main`,
-- the richer runtime `RigidContactModel`,
+- the new shared diagnostics,
-- which fields are generic,
-- which fields are currently only consumed by wall-specific paths,
-- and which default values preserve the basic `main` behavior.
+- and that richer friction/history and wall-only controls are introduced only in later PRs when they become active.

 ### Acceptance criteria

 - `main` retains working rigid-rigid contact.
-- The richer runtime model is available and validated.
+- The shared normal-contact helper layer is active for both rigid-wall and rigid-rigid normal contact.
 - Shared diagnostics exist and are exposed through I/O.
+- No dormant runtime/contact-law API is introduced.
 - Existing normal-only behavior remains the default for users who do not opt into advanced parameters.

 ### Explicit non-goals

+- no friction/tangential runtime parameters yet,
 - no contact history yet,
 - no `UpdateCallback` requirement yet,
+- no wall-only control parameters yet,
 - no wall-specification models yet,
 - no resting-contact projection yet,
 - no alias cleanup yet.

 ---

-## PR 2: Shared Tangential Contact History And Callback Integration
+## PR 2: Shared Frictional Rigid Contact And Callback-Driven History

 ### Proposed title

-`Add shared rigid contact history updates through UpdateCallback`
+`Add frictional rigid contact and shared history updates through UpdateCallback`

 ### Objective

-Port the contact-history lifecycle from the branch and hook it into `UpdateCallback`, but design it so it is not wall-only.
+Port frictional/tangential rigid contact as live behavior and hook its state updates into `UpdateCallback`, but design it so it is not wall-only.

-This PR should establish the state-management layer for frictional contact.
+Under the "no dormant API" rule, this is also the PR where the tangential/friction runtime fields should first appear, because this PR is what makes them active.

 ### Why this PR exists separately

-The branch introduces two conceptually different things:

-- richer contact laws,
-- and a callback-driven per-step history update mechanism.
+The branch introduces richer tangential/friction laws and a callback-driven per-step history update mechanism.

-These need separate review.
+Without the "no dormant API" rule, those could be staged separately.
+With that rule, they belong together: the runtime fields become user-facing only when the callback/history implementation makes them real behavior.

 ### Primary files in scope